dsletten/OnLisp/tables.md

   or compete in maintaining its state, collisions can occur.
 This problem can be (partially) mitigated by disciplined use of separate packages.
 - The distributed nature of the table reified by a group of symbol plists makes it hard to coordinate.
-For example, a symbol cannot easily be removed universally from all related plits.
+For example, a property cannot easily be removed universally from all related plists.
   Consider the difficulty in removing the STATE property from each of the symbols above.
 - Properties are severely limited to the use of symbols as indicators.